zxbodya/router1-app-template/readme.md

 - `HOT=1` to enable hot reload for client side
 - `SSR=1` to enable server-side rendering in dev environment(disabled by default because typically you need test things on client side first)

-For setting those variavles - you can create `.env` file at project root
+For setting those variavles - you can create `.env` file at project root.

 ## Production compilation and server

 Build sources: